anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

-different enrollment protocol approaches in general and asynchronous enrollment specifically, by introducing industrial applications cases, which could leverage BRSKI as such but also require support of asynchronous operation as intended with BRSKI-AE.
+different enrollment protocol approaches in general and asynchronous enrollment specifically, by introducing industrial applications cases, which could leverage BRSKI as such but also require support of asynchronous operation or protocols other than EST as intended with BRSKI-AE.

 ### Rolling stock